ljszalai/rfsikuli/readme.txt

     - integration with other Java code based tools/frameworks via integration or calling of this library code from Java

-  NOTE: Exceptions are caught and passed to standard output and
+  NOTE (and TODO :):
-        method returns false.
+        Exceptions are caught and passed to standard output and method returns false.
 While this doesn't fit general programming design & Robot Framework specification for keyword failures, if you don't like it, feel free to remove